esx-framework/esx-documentation/docs/faq.md

 ## FXServer Start Order

 When you're downloading scripts, especially **ES Extended** scripts there are "requirements".
 Which are vital to them running properly.
-The start order of your scripts in your `config.cfg` is _**important**_.
+The start order of your scripts in your `server.cfg` is _**important**_.
 Requirements for a script must be above the script that requires it, if it's loaded afterwards the script may not work as intended.
 So having your start order correct is vital.

-??? note "Example config.cfg"
+??? note "Example server.cfg"
     ```
     endpoint_add_tcp "0.0.0.0:30120"
     endpoint_add_udp "0.0.0.0:30120"